MonoGame/MonoGame.Samples/FuelCell/Documentation/6-FuelCell-Ships-passing-in-the-night.md

 ## Calculating the Boundary of the Fuel Cell Model

 Do you remember the member variable you added previously to the GameObject class, BoundingSphere?
 This is the step that finally makes use of that variable, with the help of a bit of code.
 The first step involves calculating a decent approximation of the bounding sphere of the game object's model.
 We will use the CreateMerged method.
-It's a quick and cheap way to calculate the bounding spheres of simple models.
+It is a quick and cheap way to calculate the bounding spheres of simple models.
 We will start with the initial bounding sphere and, for every two spheres encountered in the model, we will merge them.
 This continues until no more bounding spheres are left.

 > [!NOTE]
 > For single mesh models, like those in FuelCell, this approach works perfectly.
 However, the approach begins to lose accuracy when applied to a complex model.
 This is why there are entire shelves of books devoted to solving this problem at your local bookstore.